NOTE- This Blog also entails UPES Geography PYQ 2025 Main Examination-

 gap between the promise and the reality of globalisation.

-Now, we are ready to pay attention to these figures also-
+- Now, we are ready to pay attention to these figures also-

-So, when we are of the opinion that development cannot be measured merely by aggregate economic growth or integration into global systems.
+- So, when we think that development cannot be measured merely by

 - the accelerating loss of biodiversity across the planet,

-- highlighting the scale and intensity of human impact on natural ecosystems.
+- Highlighting the scale and intensity of human impact on natural ecosystems.

-This calls for an urgent shift toward a more sustainable and
+- This calls for an urgent shift toward a more sustainable and

 regenerative model of development.

-Therefore, globalisation, while successful in creating
+- Therefore, globalisation, while successful in creating

 interconnected systems, must be re-evaluated in terms of its outcomes.